aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 Hints:
 > Look at some of the existing Snort rules for detecting Web sites, such as those in /etc/snort/rules/community-inappropriate.rules

 > In the IMS labs or when using oVirt, you are likely using the proxy to access the web, so you will need to approach your rules a little differently, you may find you need to change the port you are listening to.
 Look at the output of tcpdump -A when you access a web page, what does the traffic contain that may point to what is being accessed?
-Have a look through the output of tcpdump for the text “Host”.
+Have a look through the output of tcpdump for the text "Host".

 As before, include your name in the alert message.